alexmalimon/TestReporter.SpecFlow.Tool/README.md

   -o, --output     Path to directory, where test report file will be saved

-  -g, --global     (Default: false) Specifies whether to use global or local paths to libraries

   --help           Display this help screen.

   --version        Display version information.